 5.)
 Get unique with favors.
 This is the perfect chance to save some money in your wedding budget.
 Since fall is the perfect time to cuddle up on the couch with a warm bowl of soup or tea, consider giving pouches of homemade tea or soup ingredients to cook on the first brisk day that reminds us winter is coming.
 You might also consider giving canned jars of fruit preserves tied with ribbon.
-It’s a great money saver and is a gift your guests will actually enjoy!
+It’s a great money saver and a gift your guests will enjoy!

 Blog brought to you by Lily’s Bridal – We cater to all Brides but specialize in Curvy-Plus Size Brides